CalyxOS/calyxos.org/pages/docs/development/gerrit/index.md

   - /development/gerrit/
 ---

-We have a Gerrit Code Review Instance now at <https://review.calyxos.org/>
+We have a Gerrit Code Review Instance now at <https://review.calyxos.org/> !

 Gerrit makes a lot easier to deal with hundreds of repositories in one place, and also for dealing with changes involving multiple repos.

 <br>

 ### Setup
 You will need to register on our Gerrit server and configure some settings to be able to upload changes.
+Some of these configurations will be specific to the system used.
+This is your "Development Machine", the computer you will be doing the work on.

 #### Account
 1. Visit <https://review.calyxos.org/> - and click Sign in.
 That will take you to GitHub, where you can approve the request to sign in.
-2. Go to <https://review.calyxos.org/settings/#Profile> - and set a Display Name, and note down your username (it will be the same as your GitHub username)
+2. Go to <https://review.calyxos.org/settings/#Profile> - and set a Display Name, and note down your username (it will be the same as your GitHub username).
 3. Scroll down to <https://review.calyxos.org/settings/#EmailAddresses> - and add the email address you usually use with git.
 You will need to verify it by clicking on a link sent to the particular email.
-4. Scroll down to <https://review.calyxos.org/settings/#SSHKeys> - and enter your SSH public key in the text box.
-This is what you will use to push code changes to Gerrit.
+4. Scroll down to <https://review.calyxos.org/settings/#SSHKeys> - and enter your SSH public key in the **text box**.
+This is what will verify you and your system when you push code changes to Gerrit.

+* Sample keygen on your system.

+  * Enter the command: `ssh-keygen`
+  * This gives a prompt with a **location** to save the key.
+Note the syntax used.
+Hit enter.
+  * Create your passphrase.
+Write in your password notebook and enter twice as prompted.
+A Nice randomart image will be shown!
+Your passphrase will be needed as your computer pushes reviews or rebases commits from the cloud machine with the main repository.
+  * Then type: `cat ~/.ssh/id_rsa.pub` This should be the same as the **location**.
+This output is your **ssh-rsa** and is a solid block of charachter.
+SSH-RSA stands for:
+Secure SHell-Rivest Shamir Adleman, the three originators of the protocol in 1977.
+  * Copy this key and paste into the **text box** for the key.

 #### Development Machine
 On the system from which you'll be upload changes, you should:
 * Add your Gerrit/GitHub username to gitconfig:
-  * `git config --add --global review.review.calyxos.org.username myuser # Replace the myuser with your actual username`
+  * `git config --add --global review.review.calyxos.org.username myuser` Replace the **myuser** with the username you will be using.
   * Note: The double review in 'review.review.' is intentional.
 * Install [git-review](https://docs.openstack.org/infra/git-review/):
   * `pip install git-review`